Chart Color Schemes

 Keilor East has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified eight projects likely to impact this region.
-Notable ones include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Valley Lake Estate, and Niddrie (Keilor Road) Activity Centre Structure Plan.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 8 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Keilor East Station - Melbourne Airport Rail, North Essendon Activity Centre Plan, Valley Lake Estate, and Niddrie (Keilor Road) Activity Centre Structure Plan, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.